LBHackney-IT/lbh-housing-register/README.md

 Update the `APP_URL` variable in the `.env` file to match.
 When you next launch the app, it should be on `http://localdev.hackney.gov.uk:3000`.

 If you have the right configuration setup within the `.env` file, you should be able to access the staff dashboard.

+#### Permissions

+We have defined Google Groups in relation to access permissions and roles for what is possible within the staff dashboard.

+These are as follows:

+- AUTHORISED_ADMIN_GROUP: can do any required action
+- AUTHORISED_MANAGER_GROUP: same as officers, plus can assign applications to officers for assessment and see sensitive data
+- AUTHORISED_OFFICER_GROUP: can view applications and perform assessments on assigned applications

+The scope and expectations around permissions have been kept fairly limited at this stage, but is an area for future enhancements.

 ### Mock Server